-The deviation from this requirement may be allowed in exceptional cases for side doors of the ships which are not passenger ships, provided it is proved to the Register that safety will not be thus impaired.
+The lower edge of side doors of the ships which are not passenger ships, may be lower than that specified above provided it is proved by the designer that safety of the ship will not be thus impaired.

 In such cases, provision shall be made for: the second (inner) doors, strength and tightness of which is equivalent to those of the outer doors; a device enabling to determine water presence in the space between the doors; water drainage from this space to bilges or drain wells, controlled by a readily accessible valve or other arrangements approved by the Register.